Follow Us on Tumblr

 • Pixar

 • The Incredibles: This movie deserves special mention for how unique it is from other Pixar and Disney movies...
-I never would've expected the right to die to be a topic seriously portrayed in such a movie, and this also probably has the highest Parental Bonus count.
+I never would've expected the right to die to be brought up in such a movie, and this also probably has the highest Parental Bonus count.

 Games

 • NES: This system itself will always be my favorite.
 I grew up playing it, even though its popularity was before my time (I was born the same year the last games were coming out for it).
-At the time I wanted a newer system, but it passes the Nostalgia Filter smoooothleh.
-Aside from that, it saved us from the Crash, man!!
+At the time I wanted a newer system, but I never forgot how great these games were.
 Its good games also have essentially infinite replay value.
-Although, the best games are now considered as bland as Seinfeld is unfunny, so it's kind of hard to describe the appeal of these games to a gamer of this generation.

 Miscellaneous Things